 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
+This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit in a portion of the Delaware River, New Hope, PA Fridays from May 28, 2010 through July 30, 2010 from 9 p.m. until 10 p.m.

-This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit the affected waterway during the time of enforcement.
-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: It is minimal in size, short in duration and vessel traffic can pass safely around the zone.
+This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons.
+This rule will be enforced for a maximum duration of one hour.
+Vessel traffic may pass through the affected area on the Delaware River during time periods other than the time needed to enforce the safety zone in during the "Lights on the River" fireworks shows.